 Tip: Kyneton Farmers’ Market is on the second Saturday of the month.

 Where to Stay

-Flop House offer a number of stylishly appointed, rustic B&B’s in Kyneton, such as Chairmakers House, Harpsichord House, The Studio at Carrick and the dog-friendly Bird House.
+Flop House offer a number of stylishly appointed, rustic B&B’s in Kyneton, such as The Shop House and dog-friendly Bird House.
 They also provide bike hire to their guests, along with a handy Flop House Bike Map with a well-researched cycling route along Kyneton’s prettiest streets.